What is pneumococcal disease?

 Vaccination advice for children

-Vaccination advice for adults over 50
+Vaccination advice for adults aged 60 years and older

 Second vaccination: 1 year after the first vaccination

-Information and consultancy service
+Information and consultancy